Daryl Keith Henry Mitchell

 Prince Henry's Evesham; University College, Worcester.

-It was the making of him.
-Not only did Worcestershire recover from a 37-point deficit to Glamorgan to win Championship promotion in 2010 (Mitchell enjoyed his best year to date with 1,180 runs at an average of 42.14), but they defied their small budget and a host of high-profile departures in recent years by avoiding relegation the following season.
+Captaincy was the making of him.
+Not only did Worcestershire recover from a 37-point deficit to Glamorgan to win Championship promotion in 2010, Mitchell scoring 1180 runs at an average of 42.14 along the way, but they defied their small budget and a host of high-profile departures in recent years by avoiding relegation the following season.

-Shorn of the captaincy, he again scored heavily, four Championship hundreds failing to spare Worcestershire from yet another relegation in 2018.
-A role in Worcestershire;s T20 Blast-winning squad was consolation.
+Shorn of the captaincy, he again scored heavily, seven hundreds and more than 1200 runs helping Leach's team secure promotion as Division Two champions.
+He made another four Championship hundreds in 2018, but failed to spare Worcestershire from yet another relegation.
+A role in Worcestershire's T20 Blast-winning squad was consolation.

 A classical opening batsman and useful limited-overs medium-pace seamer, Mitchell made his debut for Worcestershire in 2005.
-It took until 2008 to gain a regular first team spot, but he repaid the club's faith with more than 900 runs as the club gained Championship promotion that year and followed with a 1,000 runs in a season for the first time the following year in Division One.
+It took until 2008 to gain a regular first team spot, but he repaid the club's faith with more than 900 runs as they gained Championship promotion that year and followed with a 1000 runs in a season for the first time the following year in Division One.

-He also acted as chairman of the PCA, not to everyone's satisfaction as he adopted a passive response to controversial plans by the ECB to introduce a new competition - The Hundred, based on 100 balls per innings - in 2020.
+He also acted as chairman of the PCA between 2017 and 2021 - not to everyone's satisfaction as he adopted a passive response to controversial plans by the ECB to introduce a new competition, the Hundred, based on 100 balls per innings.